Convex-Dev/convex-web/src/main/resources/markdown/technology.md

+## Lattice Technology

+Lattice technology combines mathematics and computer science to build robust decentralised systems that deliver the capabilities required for Web 3.0 while matching the performance of traditional centralised systems.

+Systems built using Convex technology can take advantage of two different lattices that are designed to work in harmony:

+- The *Global State Lattice* is a secure consensus layer that plays the role of a public, layer 1 network.
+- The *Data Lattice* is a scalable, decentralised, verifiable storage layer that can store arbitrary data efficiently using content addressable storage and a forest of efficiently encoded Merkle DAGs.
+Value IDs from the Data Lattice can be linked directly from the Global State Lattice to allow effectively unlimited off-chain storage for Convex dApps.

 ## Convergent Proof of Stake

 Convex utilises the revolutionary Convergent Proof of Stake consensus (CPoS) algorithm.
 By treating consensus as a the problem of merging "Belief" that are communicated and validated by Peers on the network, Convex creates a decentralised Conflict-free Replicated Data Type that provably converges to a stable ordering of transactions, effectively solving the double-spend problem.
 Some major advantages this approach include: